DovydasVad/evolving-graphs/README.md

 Prerequisite: downloading and processing datasets.

 1. Downloading datasets.
-For `contact` dataset, contents of `motefiles\` directory should be downloaded from http://sing.stanford.edu/flu/ (file flu-data.zip).
+For `contact` dataset, contents of `motefiles/` directory should be downloaded from http://sing.stanford.edu/flu/ (file flu-data.zip).
 The `wikipedia` dataset is located in http://konect.cc/networks/link-dynamic-simplewiki/.

 #### Single Experiment